OWASP/owasp-mastg/Document/0x08-Testing-Tools.md

 More information on using the Objection REPL can be found on the [Objection Wiki](https://github.com/sensepost/objection/wiki/Using-objection "Using Objection")

-#### Objection (iOS)
+#### Objection for iOS

-[Objection](https://github.com/sensepost/objection "Objection on GitHub") is a "runtime mobile exploration toolkit, powered by Frida".
-Its main goal is to allow security testing on non-rooted or jailbroken devices through an intuitive interface.

-Objection achieves this goal by providing you with the tools to easily inject the Frida gadget into an application by repackaging it.
-This way, you can deploy the repackaged app to the non-jailbroken device by sideloading it and interact with the application as explained in the previous section.

-However, Objection also provides a REPL that allows you to interact with the application, giving you the ability to perform any action that the application can perform.
+Objection offers several features specific to iOS.
 A full list of the features of Objection can be found on the project's homepage, but here are a few interesting ones:

 - Repackage applications to include the Frida gadget
 - Disable SSL pinning for popular methods